Experience Travel Group

 May – August

 The East Coast enjoys dry weather and glorious sunshine.
 The sea is relatively calm, perfect for snorkelling explorations around coral reefs.
-The west coast, on the other hand, is now in its rainy season, so heavy downpours should be expected, albeit short-lived.
+The West Coast, on the other hand, is now in its rainy season, so heavy downpours should be expected, albeit short-lived.

 September – October